glotzerlab/coxeter/paper/paper.md

 While simple classes of shapes like spheres and ellipsoids can be described via a small fixed set of parameters, the definitions of polygons and polyhedra can be arbitrarily long depending on the number of vertices of these shapes.
 The shape family API in coxeter provides a flexible way to define and work with collections of related shapes, ranging from enumerable sets like the Platonic solids to continuously defined sets of shapes [@Chen2014].
 These different types of shape families are handled using identical APIs, so users can easily switch between shapes that have completely different mathematical definitions using a single line of code.
-Additionally, since these shape families generate the coxeter's shape classes, calculating the various attributes of shapes is as simple as querying the properties of objects generated from families.
+Shape families generate coxeter shape classes from input parameters, simplifying access to computed geometric and physical properties.

 A number of such families are bundled into coxeter, but just as importantly, the framework allows users to work with arbitrary lists of shapes provided as dictionaries of attributes corresponding to specified schemata.
 This dictionary-based definition can be trivially converted to JSON, making it trivial to share representations of shapes.
 The library also stores mappings from digital object identifiers (DOIs) to families, so that any user can contribute families associated with published research to make them immediately collectively accessible.
 We anticipate that the set of shape families in coxeter will grow over time as users generate and contribute their shape families to coxeter, with the goal of providing a centralized repository for use in reproducing and extending prior research, particularly in the field of shape-driven nanoparticle self-assembly.
-Currently coxeter primarily supports the schema proposed by the GSD library **cite**, making it directly compatible with the HOOMD-blue molecular simulation tool [@Anderson2020], but other schema can easily be implemented on an as-needed basis.
+Currently coxeter primarily supports the schema proposed by the GSD library **should we cite? there's no canonical source other than RTD**, making it directly compatible with the HOOMD-blue molecular simulation tool [@Anderson2020], but other schema can easily be implemented on an as-needed basis.

 **Still need to add refs/citations for papers that used coxeter**